-For example, an automatic sequence triggered on detection of the separation.
+1 For example, an automatic sequence triggered on detection of the separation.

-The capability shall be provided to configure the timing of the individual actions within onboard sequences by ground commands.

-The effect of each individual action within an onboard sequence shall be visible in the telemetry.
+2 The duration of the period without ground support in critical mission phases <GRD_RSP_TIME_CRIT> is defined as part of mission design.

 The space segment shall provide mechanisms to avoid or recover from any conflict that can arise from the execution of onboard autonomous actions and ground scheduled commands.

 For example, the parallel execution of routine procedures and eventdriven procedures.